vmnog/vmnog/README.md

 ### Hi there 👋

-Here are some ideas to get you started:
+Below some quickly informations about me:

-- 🌱 I’m currently learning DynamoDB and some CI/CD technologies
+- 🌱 I’m currently learning micro frontends and improving automated tests skills
 - 👯 My main skills are React JS, React Native and Node.js
 - 💬 I can also handle projects with Next.js, Typescript, GraphQL, TypeORM, Jest, Storybook
 - 📫 How to reach me: vmnogueira.ti@gmail.com